ebi-gene-expression-group/atlas-anndata/README.md

 ## Role of curators and bioinformaticians

 The process is progressive, with information on an experiment gradulally being accumulated for potential partial analysis and loading.
-Steps 1-5 could be undertaken by curators, iwth the bundle and configuration then being handed off to bionformaticians.
+Steps 1-5 could be undertaken by curators, with the bundle and configuration then being handed off to bionformaticians.
 However additional author-provided information (e.g. on matrix processing) is likely to be needed at step 6, and it may be that that information could be gathered from authors alongside curation in step 4.

 ## Protocol: producing an analysis bundle from arbitrary annData files